yugabyte/yugabyte-db/docs/content/preview/migrate/yb-voyager/install-yb-voyager.md

 The following sections include steps to install yb-voyager, and preparing the source and target databases.

-Follow the steps to install YB Voyager on a machine which satisfies the [Prerequisites](../../yb-voyager/prerequisites/).
+Follow the steps to install yb-voyager on a machine which satisfies the [Prerequisites](../../yb-voyager/prerequisites/).

 - Clone the yb-voyager repository.